BrightCrowd/bc-blog/_courses/better-job-30-days/lesson-04.md

 course: "The 30 Day Networking Challenge"
 ---

-We hope you enjoyed your weekend!
+I hope you enjoyed your weekend!
 Now it’s time to start putting yourself out there, bit by bit.
 Today, it’s time to talk photos.

 A professional-looking headshot for your online networking profiles is a **must**.
-This might seem superficial to you, but hear us out.
+This might seem superficial to you, but hear me out.

 Our research has shown that people are far more likely to write back when [your BrightCrowd profile][profile] has a clear, smiling photo.
-People have to make a lot of snap judgements about one another online, so we recommend you play it safe.
+People have to make a lot of snap judgements about one another online, so I recommend you play it safe.
 Don’t risk rejection over a blurry or unprofessional photo.

 Maybe you’re lucky enough to have a professional headshot provided by an employer — if so, make sure it appears everywhere you do online.
 If not, read on!